Fork me on GitHub

 # ...

-If you don’t need to customize the Whois::Client, you can also use the Whois.query shortcut (see Whois::Client shortcuts section for more information).
+If you don't need to customize the Whois::Client, you can also use the Whois.whois shortcut (see Whois::Client shortcuts section for more information).

 puts r